wso2/docs-is/en/docs/concepts/authentication/mfa-with-fido.md

 -   The user carries the client device with the UAF stack installed.
 -   The user presents a local biometric or PIN.
--   The website can choose whether to retain the password.
+-   The website can choose whether to retain the authentication information.

 ---